Japan Part II -- Two weeks in Japan

-After tea, head on to Toji Temple (8:30am-5:30pm $5) and hang out in Ponto-Cho after.
-This is a great spot for "Geisha Spotting" ( near shijodori end ) and grabbing lunch / drinks as this area is packed with restaurants, teahouses, shopping and bars.
+After tea, head on to Toji Temple (8:30 am-5:30 pm $5) and hang out in Ponto-Cho after.
+This is an excellent spot for "Geisha Spotting" (near shijodori end) and grabbing lunch/drinks as this area is packed with restaurants, teahouses, shopping, and bars.
 Some bars to check out are Yoramu ( most famous for its sake) and cafe independents for its underground music scene.
-This area should be visited both during the day and night as the ambiance is completely different for both.
+This area should be visited both during the day and night as the ambiance is completely different.

 Kimono rental in Japan

-Enchanted by Kimonos, Geishas & Beautiful landscapes...
-The Kimono is a traditional Japanese dress.
-Originally Kimono meant "something to wear"or "Clothing".
-When we arrived in Japan it was close to midnight so we imidiately headed towards our Airbnb for much needed sleep after a long flight.
-The next morning we woke up extra early to check out Tokyo and it's famous Tsukji Fish Market.
-Going up and down various neighborhoods we were stunned to
+A Kimono is a traditional Japanese dress.
+Originally Kimono meant "something to wear" or "clothing."
+When we arrived in Japan, it was close to midnight, so we immediately headed towards our Airbnb for much-needed sleep after a long flight.
+The next morning we woke up extra early to check out Tokyo and its famous Tsukiji Fish Market.
+Going up and down various neighborhoods, we were stunned to

-culture.
-Unfortunately I sprained my foot really bad on day 1 and could not wear the flip flop/ socks combo, since I needed full support and a kimono with sneakers did not seem like a good idea at the time.
+Unfortunately, I sprained my foot on day one and could not wear the flip flop/ socks combo since I needed full support, and a kimono with sneakers did not seem like a good idea at the time.
 But YOU can and should do it when in Japan!
 It'll be an experience to remember for sure!
-P.S: Kimonos are also really tight and adjusted to your body so don't plan on traveling really long distance while wearing one.
+P.S: Kimonos are also really tight and adjusted to your body, so don't plan on traveling long distances while wearing one.

 Day 3 -- Northern Kyoto

-Visiting Fushimi Inari Shrine — This was hands down my favorite Shrine in all of Japan.
-Not even rain could stop us from completing this 3 hour elevated hike.
-Located in the Southern part of Kyoto, this shrine is famous for it's thousands of torii gates and it's dedicated to Inari, the Shinto God of rice.
+Visiting Fushimi Inari Shrine: This was hands down my favorite Shrine in all of Japan.
+Not even rain could stop us from completing this 3-hour elevated hike.
+Located in the Southern part of Kyoto, this shrine is famous for its thousands of torii gates, and it's dedicated to Inari, the Shinto God of rice.
 The wild path of the hike leads into the wooded forest of sacred Mt.
-Inari and offers amazing views.
-Other places near by to visit are: Daigo-ji Temple & near by local sake breweries / warehouses.
+Inari and offers impressive views.
+Other places nearby to visit are Daigo-Ji Temple & nearby local sake breweries/warehouses.

-This is the perfect place to end your stay in Kyoto.
-Visit Gion, full of restaurants, teahouses, shops and bars.
-Check out Yasakajinja Shrine ( open 24 hours).
-Visit Kiyomizu-dera for a walk down a preserved historic district and a traditional tea ceremony.
-If visiting during full bloom of cherry blossom season or autumn "leaf season", take a local bus from here and visit the philosophers walk; its a beautiful strip down a canal that inspired many writers and artists.
+Visit Gion, full of restaurants, teahouses, shops, and bars.
+Check out Yasakajinja Shrine (open 24 hours.)
+Visit Kiyomizu-Dera for a walk down a preserved historic district and a traditional tea ceremony.
+If visiting during the full bloom of cherry blossom season or autumn "leaf season," take a local bus from here and see the philosophers walk; it's a beautiful strip down a canal that inspired many writers and artists.

 24 hours in Osaka

-It's all about being a foodie in Osaka , named one of the 52 places to travel to in 2017 by the New York Times for it's food.
+It's all about being a foodie in Osaka, named one of the 52 places to travel to in 2017 by the New York Times for its food.
 Osaka is known as a gastronomist's town.
-I'm a foodie so we had to visit!
-Dotonbori is the main spot you want to hit, it has something for everyone!
-You can walk up and down the street eating, drinking and gaming.
-We had so much fun, highly recommend visiting this spot during the day, walk the food off then come back at night for some nightlife.
+I'm a foodie, so we had to visit!
+Dotonbori is the central spot you want to hit; it has something for everyone!
+You can walk up and down the street, eating, drinking, and gaming.
+We had so much fun.
+Highly recommend visiting this spot during the day, walk the food off then come back at night for some nightlife.

 Underground Sake Tasting at Shimada Shoten — If you're in Osaka, you have to check this place out!
-It's a bit of a walk from the center but soooo worth it, plus you get to walk off your food coma from Dotonbori and then return for dinner.
-This is a true locals spot, no tourists whatsoever.
-We made new awesome Japanese friends and after a couple of sake rounds they even asked us how we found that spot ;) that's always a good sign (when a local is surprised to see you there).
-This spot looks like a simple sake shop, you even have to ask for the tasting.
+It's a bit of a walk from the center but so worth it, plus you get to walk off your food coma from Dotonbori and then return for dinner.
+This is a real locals spot, no tourists whatsoever.
+We made new awesome Japanese friends, and after a couple of sake rounds, they even asked us how we found that spot ;) that's always a good sign (when a local is surprised to see you there).
+This spot looks like a simple sake shop; you even have to ask for the tasting.

-When you ask to do a tasting they take you to an underground basement where you're left alone with hundreds of sakes to try...
+When you ask to do a tasting, they take you to an underground basement where you're left alone with hundreds of sakes to try.
 Some even 40+ years old.
-Best part- you pay per shot glass 220 yen, so they all have the same price.
-We had so much fun here, this is a place to check out!
+The best part- you pay per shot glass 220 yen, so they all have the same price.
+We had so much fun here.
 There's also a maximum of 2 hours allowed at the tasting.
-Once the two hours are up they escort you out of the basement and you can sake shop upstairs.
+Once the two hours are up, they escort you out of the basement, and you can sake shop upstairs.

 Things to check out along the way: